-Not that many choices on the market, the only manufacturer that so far came up with such design is “TELESTEPS®“, and the Telescopic COMBI LADDER became my only option (mine is a 10S model, TELESTEPS® telescopic COMBI LADDER combination step, extension and adjustable ladder, 8.5 feet step ladder height 12 feet extension ladder climbing height, closed dimensions – 31.1″ x 8.7″ x 24″, weight 34lbs).
+There weren’t that many choices on the market, the only manufacturer offering such design was “TELESTEPS®”, and the Telescopic COMBI LADDER became my only option (mine is a 10S model, TELESTEPS® telescopic COMBI LADDER combination step, extension and adjustable ladder, 8.5 feet step ladder height 12 feet extension ladder climbing height, closed dimensions – 31.1″ x 8.7″ x 24″, weight 34lbs).

 Important thing I would recommended if you get this telescopic step ladder (Combi Ladder), close the sections individually or be very careful when using release-rings under the bottom steps to collapse entire ladder at once.
 It is a light weight aluminum, but all sections coming down at once will do a lot of damage if part of your hand is trapped between the steps.
 You just have to follow simple safety guidelines from the manufacturer and it should serve you for years.

 Where to get them?
 Try any of the images below for a best deal on Amazon: